 During 2020 employment in the space industry declined by 3% but recovered in 2021 when it grew by 7%.
 In 2020, the space industry supported 22,846 full‑time jobs in Canada.
 In 2021, there were 24,190 full‑time jobs within the industry.
 These numbers include full‑time jobs in the space sector as well as jobs directly related to it, for example in the supply industry.

-If we were to look at the space sector alone, the number of full-time jobs was 10,686 in 2020 and 11,629 in 2021.
-In 2021, 6,367 of the full-time jobs were in the supply sector and 6,194 full-time jobs were created as a result of consumer spending by employees.
+If we were to look at the space sector alone, the number of full‑time jobs was 10,686 in 2020 and 11,629 in 2021.
+In 2022, direct space sector jobs totalled 12,624, and in 2023 direct space sector jobs reached 13,888, showing continued growth in the industry’s core workforce.

-The space industry remains a male-dominated industry.
+The space industry remains a male‑dominated industry.
 In 2021, 71% of the industry’s workforce identified as male and 29% as female.
+In 2023, the gender distribution was similar: 71% identified as men, 29% as women, and about 0.2% identified as non‑binary.

 Engineers and Scientists Represent Nearly 40% of the Industry’s Workforce